Your Linchpin for Improved Role Clarity

 There are three major benefits of taking this approach to designing your structure:

 One of the keys to scaling your organization is to make sure that the roles at the top are clearly defined, with few to no conflicting accountabilities, and that these roles are energized with the right leaders.
 If you mistakenly collapse roles or functions at the top of the structure, or allow for muddled or conflicting accountabilities, you will have some predictable negative outcomes.
 This tool will keep you from making these common mistakes, bringing unarguable role clarity to your organization and making the structure easy to manage on an ongoing basis.

 Benefit #2.
 It is the linchpin for improved strategic execution

-In addition to maintaining the integrity of your structure, this tool integrates with the Ultimate Leadership Team Process and Cascading Objectives (OKR) programs to bring the structure alive in the daily/weekly work.
+In addition to maintaining the integrity of your structure, this tool integrates with the Strategic Execution Team (SET) and Cascading Objectives (OKR) programs to bring the structure alive in the daily/weekly work.
 In this way, driving short-and long-range development becomes much smoother and easier for the team.
 Basically, you can’t drive sustained strategic execution without a sound and evolving structure and this tool makes it much easier to accomplish that goal.

 Benefit #3.
 It reinforces first-principle-based thinking about structural decisions

 Conversations about structural decisions can be rife with tension and misunderstanding.
 This is usually because people don’t share the same understanding of what a role truly does, or where it should go in the structure based on principles, not just on what was done in the past.